sdiehl/write-you-a-haskell/008_extended_parser.md

 Before our type inference engine would generate somewhat typical type inference error messages.
-If two terms couldn't be unified it simply told us this and some information about the toplevel declaration where it occurred, leaving us with a bit of a riddle about how exactly this error came to be.
+If two terms couldn't be unified it simply told us this and some information about the top-level declaration where it occurred, leaving us with a bit of a riddle about how exactly this error came to be.

 ```haskell